 State law limits certain medical services as of january 1, 2004.
 You should never receive a medical bill.
-It uddicional treatment is necessary.
-York will coordinate medical care that meets applicable treatment guidelines for the injury.
-The doctor may be a specialize for your specific type of injury, and he or she will be familiar why worker's compensation requirements and will report promptly to York so your benefits can be paid.
-The physician with overall responsibility for treasting your injuryliness is your primary treasting physician (FTP).
-The PTP decides what kind of medical care you need and if you have work reastrictions.
-If necessary, the FTP will review your job description with you and your employer to define any limitation or reastrictions that you may have.
-This doctor also is responsible for coordinating care between other medical providers and will write reports about any permanent implaimment of bodity function(s) or the need for future medical care.
-Generally, your employer selects the PTP you will see for that first 30 days, but if you want to change doctors for any reason, ask your employer or York.
-They're as interested as you are in your prompt recovery and return to work and ill select a different doctor for you.
-If your employer has a Medical Provider Network (PRN) you will be thereford to physician, within the MPN and different rules apply regriding changing your physician.
-You can be treated by your personal physician or medical group immediately if you have health care insurance for injuries or litrees that are not work related, and your physician agrees in advances to treat you for any work injuries/litreeses and has previouply directed your treatment and retains your medical records and agrees, prior to your injury/litrees, to treat you for workplace injuries/litreeses the injury your any use the form inside of this pamphles or your employer may have a form for you to use.
+It additional treatment is necessary, York will coordinate medical care that meets applicable treatment guidellina for the injury.
+The doctor may be a specialist for your specific type of injury, and he or she will be familiar with workers' compensation requirements and will report promptly to York so your benefits can be paid.

+The physician with overall responsibility for treating your lejunyillness is your nearing physician (PTP).
+The PTP decides what kind of medical care you need and if you have work restrictions.
+He recessary, the PTP will review your job descripcion with you and your employer to define any limitation or restrictions that you may have.
+This doctor also is responsible for coordinating care between other medical providers and will write reports about any permanent, impairment of bodily function(s) or the need for future medical care.
+Generally, your employer a selects the PTP you will see for the first 30 days, but if you want to change doctors for any reason, ask your employer or York.
+They're as interested as you are short your prompt recovery and return to work and maked as interested as you are for you.
+If your employer has a Medical Provider Network (PBN) you will be directed to strest with a physician within the MPN and different rules apply regarding changing your physician.

+You can be treated by your personal physician or medical group immediately if you have health care insurance for injuries or filness that are not work related, and your physician agrees in advance to treat you for any work injuries/lineases and has previously directed your treatment and retains your medical records and agrees, prior to your injury/lineas, to treat you for workplace injuries/lineases and you gave your employer your physician's name and address in writing before has injury.
+You may use the form inside of this pamphilet or your employer may have a form for you to use.

-If you give the name of your personal chinopractor or acupuncturius, clifferens rules apply, and you may need to see an employen-selected physician first.
+If you give the name of your personal chiropractor or acupuncturist, different rules apply, and you may need to see an employer-selected physician first.